smebad/DSA/197. Merge Two Binary Trees/readme.md

 Recursion naturally mirrors the structure of the binary tree, making it straightforward to walk both trees at once.

-### Differences from other approaches

-There are two main ways to solve this problem:

-#### 1. DFS (Recursive) – Used in your code

-* Easy to write and understand.
-* Follows tree structure naturally.
-* Uses recursion to explore each node.

-#### 2. BFS (Iterative)

-* Uses a queue to traverse both trees level by level.
-* Can be harder to write and maintain.
-* Avoids recursion for environments with restricted call stack size.

-Your solution is the simpler and more intuitive recursive DFS version.

 ---

 ## 4. Time and Space Complexity